JohnItoo/StPetersbug-Core-Skills/README.md

 ## CP Core Skills
-This is contains mostly correct solutions to the Competitive Programmers Core Skills course offered by ST Petersbug University, Russia on Coursera.
+This repository contains my solutions to the Competitive Programmers Core Skills course offered by ST Petersburg University, Russia on Coursera.

 **Credentials**